 What to Expect when visiting Ashford Castle: Now a luxury Irish hotel, Ashford Castle is one of the best castles in Ireland to stay in.
 When visiting this unique Irish Castle you can expect a mix of historic charm and luxury.
 Originally a 13th-century castle, it’s now a world-renowned five-star hotel in Ireland, set on a stunning 350-acre estate.
 Visitors can enjoy beautiful gardens, woodlands, and lake views, along with unique experiences like falconry, guided nature walks, archery, and even wine tastings in a 16th-century cellar.
 If you are searching for luxury accommodation in Ireland, Ashford Castle is the top choice.

 History of Ashford Castle: Ashford Castle has a rich history dating back to 1228 when it was built by the Anglo-Norman de Burgo family.
 In 1852, Sir Benjamin Lee Guinness, of the famous Guinness brewing family, purchased the estate and expanded it significantly, adding Victorian-style extensions and planting thousands of trees.
 In 1939, Ashford Castle was sold to Noel Huggard, who transformed it into Ireland’s most luxurious hotel.
 Over the years, Ashford Castle has hosted numerous distinguished guests, including King George V, John Lennon, and Ronald Reagan.
-Today, it stands as a five-star hotel in Ireland blending history and luxury seamlessly.
+Today, this Irish castle stands as a five-star hotel in Ireland blending history and luxury beautifully.

 An interesting fact about the Guinness family is that Arthur Guinness, the founder of the Guinness brewery, famously signed a 9,000-year lease for the St. James’s Gate Brewery in Dublin in 1759 – at an annual rent of just £45.
 While the lease is no longer in effect due to expansions, it’s become a legendary symbol of the family’s long-term vision and confidence in their beer!

-Check out some of the most unique Irish accommodations to make your Ireland trip even more enchanting.
+👉 Check out some of the most unique Irish accommodations to make your Ireland trip even more enchanting.

 10. Dunguaire Castle – County Galway